znikolaou/RePlaChem/README.md

 Installation:
 -------------

+1. Clone the repo to your local machine.

-1. Edit *setenv.sh* to include the Fortran compiler and compiler options.
+2. Edit *setenv.sh* to include the Fortran compiler and compiler options.
    The current compiler is *gfortran* v.
 13.3.0.
 Make sure to use as a compiler option *-mcmodel=large* for larger-scale chemical mechanisms.

-2. Set environment variables:
+3. Set environment variables:

    *source setenv.sh*

-3. *make clean*, then *make rePlaChem* to create the *rePlaChem* executable under *./bin/*.
+4. *make clean*, then *make rePlaChem* to create the *rePlaChem* executable under *./bin/*.

 To use:
 -------